jtaufiq1/learningArea/0x1_sysAdmin/linux/0x1_fundamentals.md

 ## Navigating the filesystem

 * File system is a laid as a directory tree; with a single root (/).
-Every all other directories have parent directory.
-  Every file is also contained in a directory.
+All other directories have parent directory and every file is also contained in a directory.

 ```sh
 	# tree [ARGS] [PATH]